trustgraph-ai/trustgraph/docs/apis/README.md

     using a basic REST API, particular if you want to cover all of the error scenarios well

+### Python SDK API

+The `trustgraph-base` package provides a Python SDK that wraps the underlying service invocations in a convenient Python API.

+Pros:
+  - Native Python integration with type hints and documentation
+  - Simplified service invocation without manual message handling
+  - Built-in error handling and response parsing
+  - Convenient for Python-based applications and scripts

+Cons:
+  - Python-specific, not available for other programming languages
+  - Requires Python environment and trustgraph-base package installation
+  - Less control over low-level message handling

+## Flow-hosted APIs

+There are two types of APIs: Flow-hosted which need a flow to be running to operate.
+Non-flow-hosted which are core to the system, and can be seen as 'global' - they are not dependent on a flow to be running.

+Knowledge, Librarian, Config and Flow APIs fall into the latter category.

 ## See also

 - [TrustGraph websocket overview](websocket.md)